-Kristin Davin, Psy.D., Strategic Counselor, Coach, and Consultant
+Kristin Davin, Psy.D., Strategic Therapist, Coach, and Communications Expert

-The philosophy of marriage counseling can be explained with the simple principle of a fork in the road.
+The philosophy of resolving conflict whether that’s in a relationship or work environment can be explained with the simple principle of a fork in the road.
 You can decide to go down the narrow path or the wide road, but deciding which path to take is often challenging.
-Many times, people who decide to take the narrow path discover that it is ultimately more rewarding.
+Many times, people who decide to take the narrow path discover that it is ultimately more rewarding even if in the beginning it doesn’t feel that way.

-As a therapist and coach, I provide clients (you!) with real life tools that can help you build and develop healthy personal and work relationships.
-Through the use of your tools, you are able to not just maximize your personal and professional growth but also create the life you desire.
+As a therapist, coach, and communications expert, I provide clients (you!) and businesses with real life tools that can help you build and develop healthy personal and work relationships and effective teams.
+Through the use of your strategies and skills, you are able to not just maximize your personal and professional growth and create a effective work environment, but also create the life you desire.

-Having helped many people grow and develop, I understand the fears and struggles that keep people stuck in certain types of behavior or unhappy situations.
-This happens both professionally and personally.
-By examining your feelings and how they keep leading to the same types of relationships and behaviors, you will discover how to break this trap by ending these negative interaction patterns.
-And we know how we communicate with others both personally and professionally affects us in profound ways.
+Having helped many people grow and develop both personally and professionally, I understand the fears and struggles that keep people stuck in certain types of behavior or unhappy situations, both professionally (where we spend most of our time) and personally.
+By examining your behaviors and how they keep leading you to the same types of relationships and conflicts, you will discover how to break this trap by ending these negative interaction patterns, ultimately designing and implementing more effective patterns that will take you down a different path.
+And we know that how we communicate with others both personally and professionally affects us in profound ways.

 If my personal and professional experience has taught me anything, it is the important of making necessary changes in your life.
 We are all works in progress that continue to grow and evolve.